How to read the book of natureWritten by Subby Szterszky

 The Incarnation, where Word and nature meet

-At the Incarnation, the Son of God, the second person of the everlasting Trinity, entered his creation and took on human nature in order to represent humanity and save his people from their sins.
+At the Incarnation, the Son of God, the second person of the Trinity, entered his creation and took on human nature in order to save his people from their sins.

-But this unique act of divine grace has implications beyond the salvation of fallen human beings.
+But this unique act of divine grace has implications beyond the salvation of fallen humans.
 As the living Word of God who became flesh and dwelt among us, Christ showed his ongoing care for his entire creation, that it is valuable in his sight and worth redeeming.

 In short, at the Incarnation of Jesus, the Word of God and the world of nature met and embraced, never to be separated again.